probot/probot/docs/development.md

 Now you're ready to run the app on your local machine.
 Run `npm run dev` to start the server:

+> Note: If you're building a TypeScript app, be sure to run `npm run build` first!

 ```
 > testerino@1.0.0 dev /Users/hiimbex/Desktop/testerino
 > nodemon